esoffron/compatible-boot-theater/README.md

 ### NEW for Marchintosh 2023: Now also has a version with 4AM's Mac boot videos! #MARCHintosh

 Charles' orgiginal was hard-coded to use the smaller Ogg video files.
 Ogg video doesn't work in Safari or in the Mac WebViewScreenSaver (https://github.com/liquidx/webviewscreensaver).
-This version tries to use Ogg, but if it detects Ogg won't work it will use MPEG4.
+This version will use MPEG4 in Safari and WebViewScreenSaver, but probably won't work in Chrome / Edge / Firefox.

-Tested with Mac Safari 10.1.2, Mac Firefox 54.0, Mac Chrome 59.0.3071.115, and Edge on Windows 10.
+Tested with Mac Safari 10.1.2, Mac Firefox 54.0, Mac Chrome 59.0.3071.115, and Edge on Windows 10 (but seems to break on newer browser versions other than Safari).

 Original at http://textfiles.com/appleboot/